oubino/locpix_points/labnotes.md

     - also include visualise

 Misc
+    - Update evaluate so it evaluates on the test set
     - Address all warnings in code
     - Need an entry script:
         1. Args: Name of experiment/Location for experiment/location of data for experiment